liferay/liferay-docs/discover/portal/articles/130-forms/08-translating-forms.markdown

 ![Figure 2: Translate as much of the form as possible into each language you expect users to need.](../../images/forms-translate2.png)

-To fill out a translated form in a translated language:
+To fill out a translated form in a translated language,

 1. Access the form.
-If a signed-in user accesses the form, and a translation is available in the user's language, the user sees the translated form by default.
+If a signed-in user accesses the form and a translation is available in the user's language, the user sees the translated form by default.